LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 Python is easy to learn and lovely to tinker with, but as soon as your project expands that joy dissipates.
 It's noticeably slower than other languages.
 It has no type checking and very generous scoping rules.
 This makes you think less when writing your own code, which is great, but it makes you think _more_ when reviewing someone else's.
 Did they intend this variable to be an array?
 A string?
 A custom type?
-Have I accidently reused an identifier?
+Have I accidentally reused an identifier?
 Popular packages go out of their way to _not_ use Python for core processing, including Numpy, Scikit-learn and TensorFlow (they use, C, C++ and Cython).
 Julia promises to fix these many issues, and it's a relief.